Top Summer Activities on Martha's Vineyard 2024

 Martha's Vineyard Museum

-The Martha's Vineyard Museum in Vineyard Haven offers insights into the island's history.
-Exhibits cover:
+The Martha's Vineyard Museum in Vineyard Haven covers the island's history.
+Exhibits include:

 • The island's maritime history